-NOSENKO: As I was telling you, there was a conversation in a restaurant with the state of the Indonesian impassy.
-This was its only agent.
+NOSENKO: As I was telling you, there was a conversation in a restaurant with the state of the Indonesian industry.
+This was the only agent.
 In 1951 this was.
 I don't remember when.
 It was when I was supervising work against code clarks.
-When I began to work, after a month or so, I took the files on Baval attaches and then, after two months, I gave them to BELOGLAZOV.
+When I began to work, after a month or so, I took the files on Baval attaches and then, after two menths, I gave them to BELOGLAZOV.
 I immediately went on leave after two weeks, for a month.
-I took the files either hefore or after leave.
+I took the files either before or after leave.

 Question: Why only the Navy?

 NOSENKO: It was decided by KOVSHUK.
 Take only the Navy while you're getting acquainted with the Section.
 At the same time, the case officer DRANOV was retiring.
 He handled only the Naval officers.
 I didn't take the Army or Air Force.
-This incident took place later with Question: Can you give a more definite time?
+This incident took place later with

+Question: Can you give a more definite time?

 NOSENKO: He was sitting with that a table.
-Their conversation was controlled by N-extra /a miniaturized transistor temporary microphone/.
+Their conversation was controlled by M-extra /a miniaturized transistor temporary microphone/.

 Question: How did you hear about this?

 NOSENKO: I was Deputy Chief of the section.
 I don't remember who reported it.
-I saw the svocka (report) myself.
-The 1959 to 1962 was named to will being debriefed on 22 January 1965 about his post-arrest interrogation by the KGB, WYMME reported that the KGB played back a portion of a tape recording of his conversation with PENKOVSKIY at the Budapest Restaurant in Moscow on 27 May 1961.
-This portion, WYMME said, dealt with PENKOVSKIY's remarks to WYMNE about a girl-friend with whom he had become acquainted during the April-May 1961 TDY to London; PENKOVSKIY called the woman 'Solor 'So Question: Any other details?
+I saw the svodka (report) myself.

+The in Moscow from 1959 to 1962 was named with Deing debriefed on 22 January 1965 about his post-arrest interrogation by the KGB, WYMLE reported that the KGB played back a portion of a tape recording of his conversation with PENKOVSKIY at the Budapest Restaurant in Moscow on 27 May 1961.
+This portion, WYMNE said, dealt with PENKOVSKIY's remarks to WYNNE about a girl-friend with whom he had become acquainted during the April-May 1961 TDY to London; PENKOVSKIY called the woman (or the KGB interrogators indicated to WYNNE that they thought was a cryptonym, and they demanded that WYNNE explain its significance, but WYNNE was unable to do so.

+Question: Any other details?